Better than you may have heard but not as good as you may think!

 Understanding cartridge physics is vital to understanding how cartridges interact with headshells and tonearms.
 Cartridge-tonearm compatibility comes down to simple math and becomes intuitive with experience and a good technical understanding of the mechanics/physics involved.

 Whatever else you do, make sure whoever supplies and fits your cartridge can explain this and verify compatibility with your equipment.
-Walk away from anyone telling you that “this isn’t important” or that “the DL-103 will work on any arm” or is “the best cartridge available”.
-Comments like these merely highlight the need for better advice and FAQs like this one.
+Anyone telling you that “this isn’t important” or that “the DL-103 will work on any arm” or is “the best cartridge available” should be viewed with an appropriate amount of scepticism.
+Comments like these merely highlight the need for better advice.

 The DL-103 is a beautifully made and presented low-output moving coil cartridge that sounds great in the right rig.
 It’s a classic-sounding cartridge because it was designed in a classic time, long ago.
 Tonearm design philosophies have changed since then though.

 We’ve had the era of super low-mass arms, to which a DL-103 should never be fitted.
-We are now in a medium-mass tonearm era and the DL-103 isn’t well-suited to many of these either.
-The DL-103 can be used with medium-mass arms as long as the resonant frequency is known and the necessary mass adjustments are made.
+We are now in a medium-mass tonearm era and the DL-103 isn’t very well-suited to many of these, but can be used with medium-mass arms as long as the resonant frequency is known and the necessary mass adjustments are made.

 How good is the DL-103 in the right set-up?
 It’s a very good cartridge, especially for the low asking price.
 The Denon DL-103 sounds balanced, clean and powerful, with no obvious issues anywhere.
 The DL-103 offers higher resolution than similarly priced MM carts when partnered with a suitable high-gain phono pre-amp (critically important).

 Overall, the DL-103 is better than similarly priced MM carts, but perspective is important.
-People have told me they’ve never heard better than the DL-103 but that’s only because they literally haven’t heard better, they’ve only heard two or three carts in their lifetime!
+People have told me they’ve never heard better than the DL-103 but that’s only because they haven’t heard better, possibly only owning a couple of budget cartridges previously!
 I’ve fitted dozens of 103s over the years and hundreds of cartridges.
-The DL-103 is a solid performer but there are significantly better-performing cartridges available for not a lot more.
+The DL-103 is a solid performer but there are significantly better-performing cartridges available and I’m sure this won’t be a shock to anyone.

 I think everyone loves the idea that a $400 cartridge with an aluminium cantilever and conical diamond might be as good as cartridges costing thousands, but in reality, this is just whimsy.
-If the DL-103 was even nearly as good as my Ortofon MC-A90, MC Jubilee, Supex SDX-1100D, or even my Fidelity Research MC-202 or FR-1 Mk3, I’d probably only use Denon DL-103s and so would every other hi-fi nerd interested in pushing the limits of vinyl playback.
+If the DL-103 was even nearly as good as my Ortofon MC-A90, MC Jubilee, Supex SDX-1100D, or even my Fidelity Research MC-202 or FR-1 Mk3, I’d probably only use Denon DL-103s.

 Variants